MiloTruck/milotruck.github.io/_posts/2023-12-06-A year of Competitive Audits.md

 ### Chainlink CCIP

-This contest had a $185,000 USD H/M pot, which was what led me to focus only on it for its entire duration.
+This contest had a $185K H/M pot, which was what led me to focus only on it for its entire duration.

 For the entire two weeks, nearly all my time went into looking at this codebase.
 I remember telling myself that I would find every possible bug and do better than all other wardens participating, including  [@trust_90](https://twitter.com/trust__90).
 Of course, that didn't happen.